 Sending a Progress Invoice with Invoice2go

 When using Invoice2go, you can add multiple partial payments to an invoice as you complete each milestone of work.
-These payments will be displayed in the Payment History at the bottom of the Payment Info screen.
+These payments display in the Payment History at the bottom of the Payment Info screen.

 How add partial payments with Invoice2go: